reverland/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

    :align: right
    :target: scripts/exercice_1.py

-Matplotlib comes with a set of default settings that allow to customize all kinds of properties.
+Matplotlib comes with a set of default settings that allow customizing all kinds of properties.
 You can control the defaults of almost every property in
 matplotlib: figure size and dpi, line width, color and style, axes, axis and grid properties, text and font properties and so on.
 While matplotlib defaults